Occupational asthma: Diagnosis

 A non-specific bronchial hyperreactivity test can be used to support the diagnose occupational asthma.
 It involves measuring the forced expiratory volume in 1 second (FEV-1) of the patient before and after exposure to methacholine or mannitol.
-Presence of airway responsiveness i.e. significant drop in FEV-1 can be seen in patients with occupational asthma.
+Presence of airway responsiveness, i.e. significant drop in FEV-1, can be seen in patients with occupational asthma.

-Specific inhalation challenges test consist of exposing the subjects to the suspected occupational agent in the laboratory and/or at the workplace and assess for asthma symptoms as well as a reduction in FEV1.
+Specific inhalation challenges test consist of exposing the subjects to the suspected occupational agent in the laboratory and/or at the workplace and assessing for asthma symptoms as well as a reduction in FEV1.

-Other tests such as skin prick test, serum immunologic testing and measurement of sputum eosinophils can also be useful in establishing the diagnosis of occupational asthma.
+Other tests such as the skin prick test, serum immunologic testing and measurement of sputum eosinophils can also be useful in establishing the diagnosis of occupational asthma.

 Prevention

 Several forms of preventive measures have been suggested to prevent development of occupational asthma and also detect risk or disease early to allow intervention and improve outcomes.
 These include: comprehensive programs, education and training, medical examinations, use of medications, reduction of exposures and elimination of exposures.
+A review on the effectiveness of prevention measurements indicated that removal or reduction of exposure may improve asthma symptoms when compared to uninterrupted exposure.
+Removal from exposure may improve lung function when compared to continued exposure.
+Removal from exposure may improve symptoms and lung function more than reduction of exposure among patients exposed to low molecular weight agents, such as isocyanates, diisocyanates, plicatic acid, metals and anhydrides.
+Two studies reported an increase of job loss associated with removal from exposure.
+Four studies reported a decrease in income of 20% to 50% after removal from exposure.
+The authors suggested that the benefit of a better improvement in air quality be weighed against the potential for a higher risk of job loss.

 Asthma symptoms and airway hyperresponsiveness can persist for several years after removal from the offending environment.
 Thus, early restriction from exposure to the trigger is advisable.
 Completely stopping exposure is more effective treatment than reducing exposure, but not always feasible.